 By default, the git fetch command fetches all branches and/or tags (which are collectively called “refs”).
 The fetch command also retrieves any other data used to compile the histories of those changes.
 The syntax for this command is as follows:

 git fetch origin

 When we run this command, a copy of our remote repository (located at “origin”) is downloaded and saved to our local machine.
 However, the local copy of our code has not yet been changed.

 This is the case because, unlike git pull, the git fetch command does not perform a merge operation on our code.
-So, when we run git fetch, we can store a copy of both the current state of our repository on our local machine and the copy of the code we retrieved from the remote repository.

 We can see how this works by executing the git branch command.
 Suppose we have a demo repository with two branches.
 To retrieve a list of these branches, we can run the following command: